EduardBargues/cicd-template/README.md

 - **development**

   A (dummy) service is included in the _src_ folder.
 The folder includes a functional serverless web-api developed in dotnet-core-3.1 with unit-tests and a '_/diagnostics_' endpoint that returns '_diagnostics-ok_' when called.
   A folder called "docker" is located in the root of the repo.
-Inside, you'll find 2 dockerfiles to create.artifact and run e2e tests locally.
-Both dockerfiles are meant to help you better develop your api localy.
+Inside, you'll find 2 dockerfiles to create artifact and run e2e tests locally.
+Both dockerfiles are meant to help you better develop your api locally.

 - **continuous-integration**

-  The repo provides scripts (folder _scripts_) and work-flow definitions(folder _.github.workflows_) that will trigger checks during pull requests.
-The workflow definition can be found at _pull-requests-workflow_.
-This definition includes: ensuring that all commits follow _conventional-commits_, and running _unit-tests_.
-It also creates and uploads temporary artifacts to an s3 bucket from branch and deploys the infrastructure into a _dev-aws-account_.
+  The repo provides a _scripts_ and _.github/workflows_ folders out of the box with all the necessary scripts and workflows.
+This definition includes:

+  - ensuring that all commits in a pull request follow _conventional-commits_.
+  - _unit-tests_ pass.
+  - creates and uploads branch artifacts to an s3 bucket from branch
+  - deploys the infrastructure into an aws-account.
+  - runs e2e tests.
+  - runs performance tests.

-- **continuous-delivery**
+- **continuous-delivery/deployment**

   Once a pull request is merged into the **main** branch, the workflow _after-merge-workflow_ is launched.
-Here, the workflow _semantically versions_ the repository, and tags your merge commit with the new semver.
-It also creates and uploads semver artifacts, and deploys them to an aws-account automatically.
+Here, the workflow

+  - _semantically versions_ the repository, and tags your merge commit with the new version.
-- **continuous-deployment**

-  In the same _after-merge-workflow_, you can find a deployment step to a _aws-account_ as a continuous-deployment example.
-Change it to your team needs.
+  - It also creates and uploads semver artifacts.
+  - deploys to an aws-account automatically.

 - **End to end testing**

-  A folder called tests holds some e2e tests that represent how your client would call the api once deployed.
+  A folder called _tests_ holds some e2e tests that represent how your client would call the api once deployed.
 Those tests can be run locally using the scripts inside the _docker_ folder.
 Include capability to run e2e tests against an already deployed api in a aws account.

+- **Performance e2e testing**

+  A folder called _tests_ holds some _performance_ tests as a dotnet core 3.1 console application that "attacks" your deployed API and computes the average response time.

 ### Up-coming features

-- **Performance e2e testing**

-  A folder called _performance-tests_ holds some e2e tests that represent an hypothetical scenario where your client how your client would call the api once deployed.
-Those tests can be run locally using the scripts inside the _docker_ folder.
-Include capability to run e2e tests against an already deployed api in a aws account.

 - **manual-deployment**